Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 #### **Drum Sander**

 - A large, stationary sander with a rotating drum
   - **Usage**: Ideal for sanding large surfaces such as wooden floor boards.
-Great for removing old paint, varnish or discolourations and for levelling and smoothing large surfaces
+Great for removing old paint, varnish, or discolourations and for levelling and smoothing large surfaces

 ![](_ncfs_lmk2_sandpaintfinish__drumsander.jpg "Source: https://www.nationalassemblers.com/post/drum-sanders"){.aligncenter .size-medium}